 A renewable energy company used carbon steel for wind turbine towers but faced $15,000 in repainting costs per tower every 6 années.
 Switching to SPA-H delivered transformative results:

-- Durabilité: SPA-H’s résistance à la fatigue (220-280 MPA) handled wind vibrations better than carbon steel, reducing tower inspection frequency by 50%.
+- Durabilité: SPA-H’s résistance à la fatigue (220-280 MPa) handled wind vibrations better than carbon steel, reducing tower inspection frequency by 50%.

-5. SPA-H Weathering Steel vs. Autres matériaux
+5. SPA-H Weathering Steel vs. Other Materials

 How does SPA-H compare to other structural and corrosion-resistant materials?
 Le tableau ci-dessous met en évidence les principales différences:

-Matériel | Coût (contre.
-SPA-H) | Résistance à la traction (MPA) | Résistance à la corrosion (Atmospheric) | Maintenance Frequency | Poids (g / cm³) |
+| Matériel | Coût (contre.
+SPA-H) | Résistance à la traction (MPa) | Résistance à la corrosion (Atmospheric) | Maintenance Frequency | Poids (g/cm³) |

-SPA-H Weathering Steel | Base (100%) | 480-620 | Excellent (Patina-Protected) | Chaque 10+ Years (Inspection Only) | 7.85 |
+| Acier patinable SPA-H | Base (100%) | 480-620 | Excellent (Patina-Protected) | Chaque 10+ Years (Inspection Only) | 7.85 |

-Acier à faible teneur en carbone (A36) | 75% | 400-550 | Faible (Rusts Rapidly) | Chaque 5-8 Years (Peinture) | 7.85 |
+| Low-Carbon Steel (A36) | 75% | 400-550 | Faible (Rusts Rapidly) | Chaque 5-8 Years (Peinture) | 7.85 |

-Acier inoxydable (304) | 300% | 500-700 | Excellent (No Patina) | Chaque 5 Years (Nettoyage) | 7.93 |
+| Acier inoxydable (304) | 300% | 500-700 | Excellent (No Patina) | Chaque 5 Years (Cleaning) | 7.93 |

-Alliage en aluminium (6061-T6) | 250% | 310 | Bien (Oxide Layer) | Chaque 3-5 Years (Nettoyage) | 2.70 |
+| Alliage d'aluminium (6061-T6) | 250% | 310 | Bien (Oxide Layer) | Chaque 3-5 Years (Cleaning) | 2.70 |

-Béton | 120% | 30-50 (Compressive) | Modéré (Cracks Allow Water In) | Chaque 2-3 Years (Scellage) | 2.40 |
+| Béton | 120% | 30-50 (Compressive) | Modéré (Cracks Allow Water In) | Chaque 2-3 Years (Sealing) | 2.40 |

 - Énergie: SPA-H’s fatigue resistance and low maintenance make it better than concrete (plus fort, plus léger) for wind towers or pipelines.

-- Architectural Projects: SPA-H’s natural patina adds aesthetic value unmatched by stainless steel or aluminum—perfect for sculptures, façades, or public art.
+- Architectural Projects: SPA-H’s natural patina adds aesthetic value unmatched by stainless steel or aluminum—perfect for sculptures, facades, or public art.

 Yigu Technology’s View on SPA-H Weathering Steel